 The towers shall observe all state, county, and local safety and health regulations including those established by the Federal Aeronautics Administration.

-Section 7.25 SALES OF FARM MACHINERY, EQUIPMENT, AND SUPPLIES.
+Section 7.17.
+SALES OF FARM MACHINERY, EQUIPMENT, AND SUPPLIES

-Sales of farm machinery, equipment and supplies are permitted, subject to the following conditions:
+Sales of farm machinery, equipment and supplies are subject to the following regulations:

-The site shall have direct access to a County Primary Road.
+The site shall have direct access to a County Primary Road as identified by the Lenawee County Road Commission.

-Such use shall be located at least fifty (50) feet away from any property line of abutting residentially zoned lands.
+When located in the Agriculture District, such use shall be located at least fifty (50) feet away from any property line of abutting residentially zoned lands.